-Instituted in 1992, the Collaborative Program in Ancient and Medieval Philosophy is an interdepartmental program of doctoral study at the University of Toronto, jointly administered by the Department of Philosophy, the Centre for Medieval Studies, and the Department of Classics.
+Instituted in 1992, the Collaborative Specialization in Ancient and Medieval Philosophy is an interdepartmental specialization of doctoral study at the University of Toronto, jointly administered by the Department of Philosophy, the Centre for Medieval Studies, and the Department of Classics.
 A student in the Collaborative Program is registered in one of these academic units, but may draw upon the resources of any unit.
-The University of Toronto has a long tradition of excellence in the study of ancient and medieval philosophy, and the Program trains students to carry on the tradition.
+The University of Toronto has a long tradition of excellence in the study of ancient and medieval philosophy, and the Specialization trains students to carry on the tradition.

 » Every student must take at least two graduate half-courses (or the equivalent) in some area of philosophy other than the history of philosophy.
 Other courses will normally include substantial work in ancient or medieval philosophy.

-» Every student must take and receive credit in the program’s proseminar (AMP 2000Y); see the Courses page for details.
+» Every student must take and receive credit in the specialization’s proseminar (AMP 2000Y); see the Courses page for details.

 » The thesis area examination includes a paper involving prepared translation from the languages required for thesis research.
 This examination will be based on a substantial list of texts relevant to the thesis area.

 » Reading knowledge must be demonstrated by examination in two modern languages, usually French and German.